 Phlebotomy Technician Certificate - Non-Credit (0004)

-Also, you will be prepared to sit for the National Health Career Association (NHA) Phlebotomy Technician certification examination (included in the tuition cost and taken at the end of the program).
+Also, you will be prepared to sit for the National Health Career Association (NHA) Phlebotomy Technician certification examination (included in the tuition cost and taken at the end of the course).

 Graduates are able to find work in a variety of health care settings that include: